tristena35/Block-Breaker-Unity-2D-/README.md

 # Block Breaker
-- Block Breaker is a Unity 2D game
+- Block Breaker is a Unity 2D developed game, where you try and continuously break blocks overhead with the provided ball.

 ## Game Pages and Functionalities: